compose-spec/compose-spec/deploy.md

 ### placement

-`placement` specifies constraints and preferences for platform to select a physical node to run service containers.
+`placement` specifies constraints and preferences for the platform to select a physical node to run service containers.

 #### constraints